 – Use as a filling in sandwiches – cold or grilled.

-– Swap out the bread for a wrap or lettuce wraps.
+– Swap out the bread for a wrap or lettuce wrap.

 – Add a scoop to a salad bowl.